 Literature Review

 Studies of the effects of several pollutants on oxidative stress in amphibians were identified via database searches conducted between the 8th of July and the 25th of November 2021.
 Specifically, using the search string “(‘Oxidative Stress’) AND (‘Amphibians’) AND (‘Pollution’)”, we performed the search on the Web of Science, PubMed, EMBASE (Ovid), EBSCOhost, Scopus, and ECOTOX.
-‘Amphibians’ was chosen as a keyword because this study first aimed to study oxidative stress in amphibians, but all papers included only contained anurans, and the study’s focus was adjusted accordingly.
 We read the title and abstract of studies published between 1998-2021 and assessed whether they contained suitable information for our meta-analysis (details below).
 865 studies were identified by the database searches above and seven additional studies were identified subsequently as suitable for our meta-analysis from the reference list of screened studies (Figure S1).
 After removing duplicates, 361 studies were screened (by reading their title and abstract) and 105 were identified as potentially containing suitable information for the meta-analysis.
 These 105 studies were fully read to assess whether they had suitable information and met inclusion criteria (see details below).
 Database searches, study screening and effect size extraction were all performed by one co-author (CM).
 Our final dataset included XXX effect sizes from XXX studies and XXX species.

 Criteria for inclusion